-Where the personal or business relationships or interests of directors may conflict with those of the Corporation, directors are required to disclose in writing to the Corporate Secretary or verbally at a Board Meeting the nature and extent of the conflict of interest.
+Where the personal or business relationships or interests of directors may conflict with those of the Corporation, directors are required to disclose in writing to the Corporate Secretary or verbally at a Board meeting the nature and extent of the conflict of interest.
 In the event of a bona fide conflict of interest, a director will declare that conflict, will not participate in that part of the meeting in which the matter is discussed, and must abstain from voting on the matter.
+Pason's employees are also required to disclose any actual or potential conflicts of interest.
+The conflicts disclosed are reviewed by Pason's legal, internal audit and human resources departments, as applicable.